Skrill Wallet

 Request format

-There are several things you must consider when using purchase requests in the Skrill Wallet method:
+There are several things you need to consider when sending purchase requests by using the Skrill Wallet method:

 2. The following objects and parameters must be specified in the request: